Things to Know Before You Go

 Use the Escalators: Please give priority for elevator use to visitors with disabilities and families with strollers by using the stairs and escalators.
 Do not take strollers on escalators, and please keep children from playing on them to avoid injury.

-First Aid: The Museum Store on 1 Center sells first-aid items such as aspirin and bandages.
-For serious injuries or illnesses, please contact the nearest security officer for assistance.
+First Aid: For serious injuries or illnesses, contact the nearest security officer for assistance.